First energy scan measurement of $e^{+}e^{-}\to K^{+}K^{-}$ around the $\psi(2S)$ resonance: Abstract

 \section{Abstract}

-We report the first measurement of the $\elp\elm\to\kp\km$ cross sections around the $\psip$ resonance using the energy scan method.
+We report the precise energy scan measurement of the cross section lineshape of $\psip\to\kp\km$.
 The analysis is based on $\elp\elm$ collision data corresponding to an integrated luminosity of 495~pb$^{-1}$ collected with the BESIII detector at BEPCII.
 By analyzing the cross section line-shape, we extract the relative phase $\Phi$ between the strong and electromagnetic amplitudes of the $\psip$ resonance, a fundamental parameter in charmonium physics, based on the assumption that the relative phase between the electromagnetic amplitude of the $\psip$ resonance and the continuum is zero.
 Two distinct solutions for the branching fraction $\mathcal{B}$ of $\psip\to\kp\km$ are observed: a constructive interference solution with $\mathcal{B}=(7.49\pm0.41)\times10^{-5}$ and $\Phi=(110.1 \pm6.7)^\circ$, and a destructive interference solution with $\mathcal{B}=(10.94\pm0.48)\times10^{-5}$ and $\Phi=(-106.8\pm5.7)^\circ$.
 A significant correlation between $\Phi$ and $\mathcal{B}$ is established, demonstrating that interference effects must be taken into account in the $\psip$ branching fraction measurements.
-Additionally, the first results for both the $\psip$ strong form factor, which characterizes the strong coupling between $\psip$ and $\kp\km$, and the energy-dependent electromagnetic form factor of the charged kaon in this energy region are here reported.
+Additionally, the first results for both the $\psip$ strong form factor, which characterizes the strong coupling between $\psip$ and $\kp\km$, and the energy-dependent electromagnetic form factor of the charged kaon in this energy region are reported.